 So how do old perspectives lead to inaction?

-Initially, you for a moment allow yourself to dream and ponder ‘what if’.
-But within an instant you apply your existing perspectives and beliefs about you and the world around you to discount the benefits of your potential to an overall ‘net loss’.
+Initially, you for a moment, allow yourself to dream and ponder ‘what if’.
+But within an instant, you apply your current perspectives and beliefs about you and the world around you to discount the benefits of your potential to an overall ‘net loss’.

-Usually these old perspectives are out-of-date.
-Not only are they based on assumptions that are no longer relevant, the information that they are based upon is second-hand or second-rate.
+Usually, these old perspectives are out-of-date.
+Not only are they based on assumptions that are no longer relevant, but the information is also second-hand or second-rate.

-But interestingly, these old perspectives are never enough to totally erase your dreams and your continue see the same opportunities pass by like the house speciality on a Sunday’s Yum Cha trolley.
+But interestingly, these old perspectives are never enough to erase your dreams, and you continue to see the same opportunities pass by like the house speciality on a Sunday’s Yum Cha trolley.

 I see this to be particularly the case with peoples’ self-development.